Siege of the Alamo: March 4–5

 That evening, James Allen became the last courier to leave the Alamo, carrying messages from Travis and several of the other men.
 Legend holds that at some point on March 5, Travis gathered his men and explained that an attack was likely imminent, and that the Mexican Army would likely prevail.
 He supposedly drew a line in the sand and asked those willing to die for the Texian cause to cross and stand alongside him.
 A bedridden Bowie requested that Crockett and several others carry his cot over the line, leaving only one man, Louis "Moses" Rose on the other side.
 Explaining that he was not yet ready to die, Rose escaped that evening.
 This episode was first mentioned in a newspaper article written thirty-five years after the Alamo fell by a reporter who said his parents heard the story directly from Rose.
 The reporter had admitted to embellishing pieces of the article, and as Rose had died by the time the story was published, so the story could not be authenticated.
 Years after the story was published, Alamo survivors Susannah Dickinson and Enrique Esparza mentioned the incident, but many details conflicted.

 At 10 pm, the Mexican artillery ceased their bombardment.
 As Santa Anna had planned, the exhausted Texians soon fell into a deep sleep, the first uninterrupted sleep many had gotten since the siege began.
 Three Texians were sent to act as sentries outside the walls.

 March 6

 At midnight, Mexican soldiers began silently moving towards their places to await the start of battle.
 The Texian sentries were surprised and killed quickly before they could raise an alarm.
 Despite the orders to forgo overcoats, cloaks, and blankets, the men were instructed to lay on their stomachs on the cold, damp grass.
 Although the original orders gave the battle starting time as 4 am, the soldiers were not completely in place until about 5 am.
 Some were stationed within 300 ft of the Alamo.
 At 5:30 am, Santa Anna gave the order for the advance, and his excited troops began shouting "Viva Santa Anna, Viva la republica!"
-I messed up and woke the Texians, but by the time they reached their posts the Mexican soldiers were already within musket range.
+The shouting woke the Texians, but by the time they reached their posts the Mexican soldiers were already within musket range.